Knowledge Hub

 YUMANA

-The platform is suitable both for companies that already have a certain level of maturity in collaborative innovation and for those looking to structure or accelerate their approach.
-It enables the deployment of initiatives tailored to the organization’s maturity level by combining employee mobilization, a clear governance framework, and an ROI-driven approach.
+The platform is designed for both organizations that already have established corporate innovation practices and those aiming to structure or accelerate their initiatives.
+It enables the deployment of programs adapted to each organization’s maturity level, combining employee mobilization, clear governance, and a strong ROI-driven approach.

-A single platform to manage all portfolios
+A single platform to manage all innovation portfolios

 Organizations using Yumana increase innovation conversion rates by up to +25%.

-AI acts at several levels:
+AI operates at multiple levels:

-• ideation support and contribution structuring
+• ideation support and structuring of contributions

-• auto-tagging and automatic clustering
+• automatic tagging and clustering

 • intelligent duplicate detection

-• predictive scoring and selection support
+• predictive scoring and decision support for selection

-• maturity and risk assessment
+• assessment of project maturity and risk

-· Rewarding to retain engagement
+· Rewarding to sustain engagement

 An integrated methodology and strategic support